JamesWoolfenden/pike/README.md

       - master
 ```

-To authenticate the GitHub Api you will need to set you GitHub Personal Access Token as the environment variable
+To authenticate the GitHub API you will need to set you GitHub Personal Access Token, as the environment variable
 *GITHUB_TOKEN*

-To Invoke a workflow it is then:
+To Invoke a workflow, it is then:

 ```shell
 pike invoke -workflow master.yml -branch master -repository JamesWoolfenden/terraform-aws-s3